wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-simulation/introduction.rst

 Enabling Desktop Support
 ------------------------

-Before you can start robot simulation, it's required to have desktop support enabled.
-Desktop support can be enabled via checking the  "Enable Desktop Support Checbox" when creating your robot project, or via running "WPILib: Change Desktop Support Enabled Setting" from the command palette.
+Use of the Desktop Simulator requires Desktop Support to be enabled.
+This can be done by checking the "Enable Desktop Support Checkbox" when creating your robot project or by running "WPILib: Change Desktop Support Enabled Setting" from the Visual Studio Code command palette.
 If none of the already listed options work, please `report a bug <https://github.com/wpilibsuite/allwpilib/issues>`__.

 .. image:: images/vscode-desktop-support.png
    :alt: Enabling desktop support through VSCode